Sem 1, 2024/25 (I made some changes in 2025-26 but will take a while to get them onto the blog)

 Intro to Thinking Historically and Becoming a Fact Checker

-History vocab you should know:
+History vocab students should know:

-• inferences (reading between the lines – figuring out what the evidence is telling you – making an educated guess or prediction)
+- inferences (reading between the lines – figuring out what the evidence is telling you – making an educated guess or prediction)

-• evidence (things from the past (objects = artefacts and documents))
+- evidence (things from the past (objects = artefacts and documents))

-• corroboration (confirmation, backup of a source)
+- corroboration (confirmation, backup of a source)

-• context (the surrounding environment, situation, circumstances).
+- context (the surrounding environment, situation, circumstances)

 Maya Inquiry

-This semester we’ll be starting with an inquiry into the Mayan civilization using material objects from the collection of the British Museum via Google Arts and Culture.
-The best way to start a history course is to jump in and INQUIRE!
+We start the course with an inquiry into the Mayan society using material objects from the collection of the British Museum via Google Arts and Culture.

 https://artsandculture.google.com/project/exploring-the-maya-world